coq/coq/doc/sphinx/addendum/type-classes.rst

 .. cmd:: Print Typeclasses

-   Shows the list of typeclasses.
+   Shows the list of declared typeclasses.

 .. tacn:: typeclasses eauto {? {| bfs | dfs | best_effort } } {? @nat_or_var } {? with {+ @ident } }

-   This proof search tactic uses the resolution engine that is run implicitly during type checking.
+   This proof search tactic uses the resolution engine that is run implicitly during type checking, known as *typeclass search*.
 This tactic uses a different resolution engine than :tacn:`eauto` and :tacn:`auto`.
-The main differences are the
+The main differences are the following:
-   following:

    + Unlike :tacn:`eauto` and :tacn:`auto`, the resolution is done entirely in the proof engine, meaning that backtracking is